Pompeiro/portfolio/README.rst

 portfolio
 =========

 My django-based portfolio webapp.
-Contains two CRUD apps.
+Contains two CRUD apps, one OpenCV + Django app and one app which draws ChartJS radar chart based on data from CRUD app.

 portfolioapp
 =========